Margaret River Perimeter Road

 The Margaret River Perimeter Road is 7 km long and extends from Airport Access Road north of Margaret River, linking back to Bussell Highway south of Margaret River.

-The road has been planned as a four lane dual carriageway, but will initially be constructed as a two lane single carriageway with major roundabouts at the northern and southern intersection with Bussell Highway, and additional intersections at:
+The road has been planned as a four lane dual carriageway, but was initially constructed as a two lane single carriageway with major roundabouts at the northern and southern intersection with Bussell Highway, and additional intersections at:

 - Airport Access;

 - a Light Industrial Area Access